Interns Bring Energy, Vision, to Delaware’s Open Data Portal

 During a period when state governments are grappling with workforce shortages and the persistence of outdated technologies, Tyler's Data & Insights software powering the Open Data Portal fulfills several crucial roles.
 It helps to ensure that the latest data is accessible, which enhances functionality, efficiency, and service quality.
 Additionally, it cuts down on administrative costs associated with fulfilling data requests.
 And, given looming workforce retirements, it also draws tech-savvy individuals to the public sector who might otherwise be deterred by the prospect of working with dated technology and processes.

 “We're just starting out with a lot of these new technologies, doing things that industry has been doing for a while,” Koester said.
-“So, I think that it is possible that some [of the] attraction [bringing workers] to the state comes from these technologies.”
+“So, I think that it is possible that some [of the] attraction [of workers] to the state comes from these technologies.”

 To Koester and her departmental colleagues, Gochiashvili and Shermatova revitalized the process of populating the portal and presenting its contents in innovative ways.